cardillan/mindcode/doc/syntax/optimizations/LOOP-ROTATION.markdown

 ## Full loop rotation

-Full loop rotation is performed when the compiler is able to determine the loop will necessarily be executed at least once.
-In this case, the loop condition is moved to the end of the loop body.
-This provides two benefits:
+Full loop rotation copies the loop condition to the end of the loop.
+The front condition is executed just once to determine whether the loop should be executed at all.
+Then the loop body gets executed, followed by the end condition, which jumps back to the beginning of the loop body when it evaluates as true.
+Furthermore, if the front condition can be shown to be always true, it gets eliminated.
+This provides several possible benefits:

-* the condition is not evaluated at the beginning of the loop,
+* the condition is only evaluated at the beginning of the loop when necessary,
+* parts of the front condition can be eliminated when they aren't needed to determine whether the loop should be executed,
-* the jump jumping back to the beginning of the loop is eliminated.
+* the unconditional jump jumping back to the beginning of the loop is replaced by the actual condition, saving one execution step.

 Example: